spatchcock/quantify/README.md

     # Initialize a unit object and pass as conversion argument
     unit = Unit.MJ                        #=> <Quantify::Unit::SI:0xb75c9718 ... >
     new_energy = energy.to(unit)          #=> "360.0 MJ"

-Note: all of the above results are string representations of the actual objects which result from these operations.

 Convert the units of a quantity with a compound unit